How to be a good neighbour (by creating minimal noise)

 - Work on noisier tasks during normal working hours

-- Ensure that your noisiest tasks are done in the middle of the day before everyone is home from school and work
+- Carry out the noisiest tasks in the middle of the day before everyone is home from school and work

 - Try to always start with quieter tasks.
-Some people work from home and some people work nights
+Be a good neighbour and remember, some people work from home and some people work nights

 - See if there is a quieter tool available.
 Hand tools can sometimes do the job just as well